schitresh/system-design/design_patterns/3_behavioral/8_state.md

 ## Problem
 - The main idea is that a program can be in a finite number of states at any given time
-  - Within a unique state, the program behaves differently
+  - Within any unique state, the program behaves differently
   - The program can be switched from one state to another instantaneously
-  - Program can or cannot switch to other states depending on the current state
+  - Program may or may not switch to other states depending on the current state
-  - These switching rules are called transitions
+  - These switching rules are called transitions, which are finite & predetermined
 - Applying this approach to objects, let's say we have a Document class
   - A document can be in three states: draft, moderation, published
-  - Draft to moderation: Only by the author
+  - Draft to moderation: Can be moved only by the author
-  - Moderation to draft: If review fails
+  - Moderation to draft: Moved if review fails
   - Moderation to published: If review passes, only by an administrator user
-- State machines usually have a lot of conditional stateements
+- State machines usually have a lot of conditional statements
+  - That select the appropriate behavior depending on the current state of the object
-  - As we add more states and state dependent behaviors to the Document class, they will keep increasing
+  - As we add more states and state dependent behaviors to the Document class
+    - They will keep increasing
-  - Changing any transition logic may require changing state conditionals in every method
+    - Changing any transition logic may require changing conditionals in every method

 ## Solution
-- Create new classes for all possible states of an object and extract all state specific behaviors into them
+- Create new classes for all possible states of an object
+  - And extract all state specific behaviors into them
 - The original object (called context) stores a reference to the current state object
   - And delegates all state related work to that object
-- To allow smooth transition of the context to another state, all state classes should follow the same interface
+- To allow smooth transition of the context to another state
+  - All state classes should follow the same interface
 - This may look similar to the Strategy pattern
   - But in this state pattern, states are aware of each other and initiate transitions
   - While in strategy pattern, strategies almost never know about each other